 Glass is interested in the tradition of using nature as idealized ornament in art and design while seeking to observe and represent these plants as accurately as possible in all their irregularity and imperfection.
 The metallic lines enhance the decorative qualities of the filigree patterns formed by the seed heads and leaf veining.
 Her compositions are tightly cropped to bring the subject as close to the edge of the picture plane as possible.

 After studying at Art Students' League of New York, New York, NY, Glass earned a BA with Honors from Brown/RISD Exchange Program, Brown University and Rhode Island School of Design, Providence, RI and went on to study Surface Design at Fashion Institute of Technology, New York, NY.
-Glass’s work has been exhibited widely in the United States and in a solo exhibition in Bologna, Italy.
+Glass’s work has been exhibited widely in the United States as well as in Spain and a solo exhibition in Bologna, Italy.
 The artist lives and works in Massachusetts.